New Zealand’s name inspires pictures of mountains, glaciers, forests, pristine lands, and lots and lots of sheep.

 15. Travel to Hobbiton

 Journey to Middle Earth with a visit to the Hobbiton movie set featured in The Lord of the Rings and The Hobbit movies.
 This is easily one of New Zealand’s most famous activities, so you can expect crowds.
 To see Hobbiton, you’ll have to take a tour.
-It starts with a drive through the owners’ 1,250-acre sheep farm with some epic views over the Kaimai Ranges.
+It starts with a drive through the owner’s 505-hectare (1,250-acre) sheep farm with some epic views over the Kaimai Ranges.
 From here, you can explore Bag End, wander around the hobbit holes, and visit the Green Dragon Inn.
 If you’re a LOTR fan, you can’t pass this up.
-Tours start at 89 NZD.
+Tours start at 120 NZD.

 16. Visit Stewart Island

-Stewart Island is located 19 miles south of the South Island.
-Over 85% of the island is National Park, and most people come here for hiking and birdwatching.
-The island has just 28km of road, but 280km of walking tracks suited to short walks, day hikes, and multi-day excursions.
+Stewart Island is located 30 kilometers (19 miles) south of the South Island.
+Over 85% of the island is National Park (Rakiura National Park to be exact), and most people come here for hiking and birdwatching.
+The island has just 28 kilometers (17 miles) of road, but 280 kilometers (175 miles) of walking tracks suited to short walks, day hikes, and multi-day excursions.
 Walk the three-day Rakiura Track for the full experience of Stewart Island’s natural beauty.
 Offshore, on Ulva Island, you’ll find a predator-free bird sanctuary with dozens of native species.
 Getting to Stewart Island means you’ll need to take a ferry or flight.
-Ferries take one hour and cost 79 NZD while flights from Invercargill take 15 minutes and cost 225 NZD return.
+Ferries take one hour and cost 110 NZD while flights from Invercargill take 15 minutes and cost 256 NZD return.

 17. Relax on a scenic rail journey

 New Zealand’s challenging landscapes demanded some remarkable feats of early railway engineers.
 While their rail network isn’t vast, thanks to their skill and determination, there are some incredible rail journeys on offer.
 Travel through remote national parks, along beautiful coastlines, and over rugged volcanic landscapes.
 The routes are the Northern Explorer, Coastal Pacific, and TranzAlpine.
-I took the TransAlpine and loved every minute of it.
+I took the TranzAlpine and loved every minute of it.
 You pass rivers, mountains, cross gorges, and vibrant green farmland.
-It was the highlight of my trip in New Zealand and one of the most peaceful experiences I had.
+It was the highlight of my trip to New Zealand and one of the most peaceful experiences I had.
 I can’t recommend it enough.
-Tickets vary between 99-159 NZD (one way) depending on the route.
+Tickets vary between 199-249 NZD (one-way) from Greymouth to Christchurch.

 18. Take one of the Great Walks